FuturICT2/GenesisApp/README.md

 * IClaim: Represents a claim of a performed action.
 I.e. It could hold Marcus (resp. his publickey) as a field and the performed action (planting tree), together with a proof (i.e the signature of an oracle, which aproves that the action was performed by marcus).
 * IOperation: The class is responsible to create actions and which evaluates if a claim of an action is valid (i.e. evaluating the proof).
 In this case, it will write the action to the database/ DLT (i.e. Ethereum).
 Moreover it is repsonsible for rewarding participants, when a claim is evaluated as true.
 High-level one can think about it as something which addresses a specific problem, respectively, which is the solution of a specific problem.
 I.e. Having more green spaces in town (solution to a unlively urban environment).
 Hence this operation can generate different actions: plant a tree, plant flowers, do not cut trees etc. And take claims of this actions as an input.

+# Fin4 Repository
+I a different repository, the [ fin4 ](https://github.com/FuturICT2/fin4-core) is found.
+This server is the core of the finance 4.0 infrastructure.
+It provides amongst others necessary APIs and business logic to deploy tokens, actions and claims to blockchain systems.
+Clients can communicate with this server via the http protocol.

+As described in
+A small Fin4 Repository has been added, which showcases how one can communicate via http requests with the [ fin4 server ].

 # Software Architecture